shakebugs/shake-docs/docs/android/feedback_type.md

 </TabItem>
 </Tabs>

-In that case, reports won't have assigned feedback type.
+On your Shake Dashbaord, all these tickets won't have any specific type (and tag).